Camila Chavez

 Executive Director

-Camila Chavez is the Co-Founder and Executive Director of the Dolores Huerta Foundation (DHF).
+Camila is the Co-Founder and Executive Director of the Dolores Huerta Foundation (DHF).
 From the DHF headquarters in Bakersfield, Ms. Chávez oversees the strategic direction of this organization that seeks to empower historically disenfranchised communities with the training and skills to make transformational changes in their communities.
-Camila has led the evolution of this organization from the infancy seeded with a $100,000 from the Puffin/Nation prize for Creative Citizenship awarded to Dolores Huerta in 2003, to an established anchor organization with a $5Million dollar operating budget and over 40 full time staff members and 100 seasonal canvassers.
+Camila has led the evolution of this organization from its infancy, seeded with $100,000 from the Puffin/Nation prize for Creative Citizenship awarded to Dolores Huerta in 2003 to an established anchor organization with a $7 million dollar operating budget and over 50 full-time staff members and 100 seasonal canvassers.

-Camila’s leadership has been recognized by the Community Action Partnership of Kern County’s Humanitarian of the Year Award (2019) and the League of Women Voters Carrie Catt Award (2018).
-The DHF received the Foundation of the Year Award by Governor Jerry Brown (2018).
-Camila is the Vice Chair of California Calls, President of the Central Valley Partnership, and sits on the following boards: Inner City Struggle, Planned Parenthood Mar Monte Advocates and Planned Parenthood PAC.
+Camila’s leadership has been recognized by the League of Women Voters Carrie Catt Award (2018), the Community Action Partnership of Kern County’s Humanitarian of the Year Award (2019), and the James Irvine Foundation Leadership Award (2022).
+The DHF received Governor Jerry Brown’s Foundation of the Year Award (2018).
+Camila is the Board Chair of California Calls and sits on the following organizational boards: California Calls, Inner City Struggle, and Planned Parenthood PAC.
+Ms. Chavez is also a state commissioner on The California Hope, Opportunity, Perseverance, and Empowerment (HOPE) for Children Trust Account.

-After earning her BA in Early Childhood Education from Mills College and a short career in public health, she returned to Kern County where she has spent the last 18 years.
-Camila is proud to call the Central Valley home and enjoys hiking, traveling, dancing and spending quality time with her husband Reville and their children Imani and Omari.
+After earning her BA in Early Childhood Education from Mills College and a short career in public health, she returned to Kern County, where she has spent the last 20 years.
+Camila is proud to call the Central Valley home and enjoys hiking, traveling, dancing, and spending quality time with her husband and their two children.